 The list of prompts is displayed on the shared screen option for all to see.

 Each item must meet the scavenger hunt prompt, the host will have the final say.

 We have a range of 10 different prompts for the Christmas scavenger hunt reflecting various difficulty levels in terms of interpreting the prompt and chances of finding it around the house.
-Next to each prompt we assign a number of points to reflect difficult level.
+Next to each prompt, we assign a number of points to reflect the difficult level.